edeetee/pictocraft/README.md

 ## Installation

-Requires Minecraft Java Edition 1.14+

 ### [Download the Pictocraft installer from here](https://github.com/edeetee/pictocraft-installer/blob/master/README.md)

+Tested on Minecraft Java Edition 1.14+

 If you already have [fabric](https://fabricmc.net/) installed, download the latest release [from this repo](https://github.com/edeetee/pictocraft/releases).